zilliez/adaptive/README.md

 SA: The plug-in that makes every eWallet smarter, safer, and more global.*

 ## Overview
-SAW is a plug-in module designed to integrate seamlessly with existing eWallets.
+SA is a plug-in module designed to integrate seamlessly with existing eWallets.
 It enhances digital payment platforms with fraud detection, adaptive identity, and multi-asset support.
 SAW empowers users with secure, transparent, and inclusive financial tools without requiring them to switch apps.

 ## Key Features
 - **Fraud Detection AI**: Learns transaction patterns, detects suspicious activity, and alerts users before money is sent to fraudsters.